Jericho1337/Simple-UGDownloader/README.md

 #### 📄➡️📜 TXT TO PDF 📄➡️📜

-You can input TXT of TRUE TXT to generate PDFs.
+You can input TXT or TRUE TXT to generate PDFs.
 This mode is useful if you want to adjust tabs that contain some errors after download.

 You can choose between 2 modes:
 * Normal mode: using ```--txt2pdf <TXT_FILE>```